-Heat Illness training is required annually for supervisors and employees routinely exposed to higher temperatures.
-A Heat Illness Prevention Training PDF is accessible to aid departments in complying with the training element of the Heat Illness Prevention Standard.
-EH&S can provide this training to departments upon request.
+Employees and supervisors who perform work that should reasonably be anticipated to result in exposure to the risk of heat illness must receive initial and annual heat illness training that covers all topics discussed in the Standard.
+Heat Illness Prevention Training (PDF) is accessible to aid departments in complying with the training element of the Heat Illness Prevention Standard.
 Heat Illness training is also accessible via the LMS.

-Additional information regarding Heat Illness can be found in at the Cal/OSHA website and in UC Davis Policy and Procedure Manual, 290-53: Heat Illness Prevention
+Additional information regarding Heat Illness can be found in SafetyNet #123 and at the Cal/OSHA website.